 Real estate Facebook cover photos offer a unique branding opportunity.
 Considering the amount of space that Facebook allots to the cover photo, they obviously place a lot of importance on it.
-And so you should think of this space as a crucial marketing tool for your real estate business.
+That’s why you should think of this space as an opportunity for your real estate marketing

-That’s why we’re coming to you with some real estate Facebook cover image inspo.
-Here are some examples of effective Facebook cover photos and what makes them so compelling.
+And so we’re bringing you some real estate Facebook cover image inspo.
+I’ve compiled some guidelines for effective Facebook cover photos, along with real-life examples and what makes them so compelling.

-Use these examples as a blueprint to create your own real estate Facebook cover photo that will reach your target audience effectively, show off your personality, beef up your branding, and attract more leads.
+Use these examples as a blueprint to create your own real estate Facebook cover photo that will resonate with your target audience, show off your personality, beef up your branding, and attract more leads.
 And as an added bonus, we even created three free Canva templates that you can use to level up your brand on Facebook.

 Download Your Free Facebook Cover Photo Templates